yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 University of California, Irvine

 # Welcome!
 This one-day workshop will introduce you to concepts from statistics that are most important for statistically analyzing spatial-temporal data.
 Motivated by datasets from the envrionmental sciences, we focus our study on two concepts: statistical autocorrelation and periodicity.
-The meaning of these terms will become clear as we work through the notebooks, but for now
+The meaning of these terms will become clear as we work through the notebooks.

-Software: R packages, call R from Python.
+The workshop is divided in three basic parts: theory, software, and hands-on data analysis.
+The theory will build upon basic statistics to extend concepts to spatial-temporal properties.
+For software we'll use a few key R packages, along with Python functionality to access R packages from within Python.

 The schedule of the course is as follows:

-### First Thing
+### Pre-Install (before coming to workshop)
-INSTALL Anaconda, packages
+- Install Anaconda, packages
-DOWNLOAD GitHub repo and be able to open the notebooks COME EARLY (8:30) if you can't do this
+- DOWNLOAD GitHub repo and be able to open the notebooks
+- COME EARLY (8:30) if you can't do this

 ### Morning (pre-break)
 - Introduction to spatial-temporal statistics